jonafanho/Bus-Destination-Sign/Installation.md

 1. Go to the SdFat (Adafruit fork) library directory.
    1. Enable software SPI by setting `#define ENABLE_SOFTWARE_SPI_CLASS` to `1` in `SdFatConfig.h`.
    1. In the `inline void fastPinMode()` function in `SpiDriver/DigitalPin.h`, change the second argument's datatype to `WiringPinMode` instead of `uint8_t`.

+### Using the code
+1. Clone or download this repository.
+1. Double click on `Display.ino` to open it.
+It should open in the Arduino IDE by default.
+1. Make changes to the code as needed, for example, if you have [custom OLED displays](#custom-oled-displays).
+1. Connect the STM32 to the computer using a Micro USB cable.
+1. Press the upload icon in the Arduino IDE to uplaod the code to the STM32 microcontroller.

 ### Custom OLED Displays
 Custom OLED displays of different sizes or resolutions may be used.
 The communication protocol should be 4-wire SPI.
 The code must be changed if a different type of display or resolution is used.